UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 Here we extract the distributor's codes which are known beforehand and the quantity column.
 For every motorcycle purchase a new row is created in the inventory and the status of these new rows are "Purchased".

 ### Second Event and second document.
-The distributor sends an email with a PDF where we get the motorcycles series numbers and color.
+The distributor sends an email with a PDF where we get the motorcycles series numbers and color after some time.
 This document purpose is to notify that the motorcycles are in transit and will get arrive soon.

 <div align="center">